IBM/aspera-cli/docs/README.erb.md

   <%=cmd%> node access_keys do self find /Documents '*.txt'
   ```

-The following are examples of Ruby lambda code for the template command below:
+The following examples show Ruby lambda code you can use in the template command below:

 ```shell
  <%=cmd%> node access_keys do self find / @ruby:'->(f){[code here]}'